Taibur-Rahaman/trash/ex-Jn.md

 ## Abstract

-Bangladesh has long been cited as a development success story because headcount poverty fell for more than a decade.
-Recent estimates, however, show a sharp reversal: the national poverty rate is projected near 27.9% in 2025, up from 18.7% in 2022, while extreme poverty has nearly doubled to about 9.3%.
-At the same time, the Gini coefficient rose from 0.46 in 2010 to 0.50 in 2022, meaning growth has not been shared evenly.
-This paper reviews poverty and inequality in Bangladesh, interprets trend data and comparative charts, evaluates major social safety net programs (SSNPs), and discusses policy options.
-The central argument is that without better targeting, stronger labour-market outcomes, and more inclusive growth, safety nets alone cannot stabilize living standards for the poorest households.
+For years Bangladesh was praised because the share of people below the poverty line kept falling.
+That picture has changed.
+Recent figures put national poverty near 27.9% in 2025, up from 18.7% in 2022, while extreme poverty is thought to have risen to about 9.3% from 5.6%.
+The Gini coefficient also moved up, from 0.46 in 2010 to 0.50 in 2022, which means national income growth has not reached households evenly.
+This paper draws on our Group 10 presentation and related secondary sources to discuss poverty, inequality, social safety nets, and what might improve outcomes.
+The main point is straightforward: large transfer programmes help, but they cannot substitute for better jobs, fairer targeting, and growth that actually reaches the bottom half of the distribution.

 ---

 ## 1. Introduction

-Poverty and income inequality are among the most persistent structural problems in developing economies.
-In Bangladesh, where a large share of the population depends on agriculture, informal work, and remittances, even modest shocks—food inflation, flood damage, or a weak job market—can push millions back below the poverty line.
+Poverty and inequality are not side issues in Bangladesh; they shape how the economy functions.
+Most households still depend on farming, day labour, small trade, or money sent from relatives abroad.
+When rice prices jump, when a flood destroys a crop, or when factory orders slow, families that were just above the line can slip back under it within a season.

-This assignment is based on secondary data and visual evidence presented in Group 10’s econometrics presentation on *Poverty, Income Inequality and Social Safety Net Program in Bangladesh*.
-The aim is not merely to describe statistics but to link them: when inequality rises, poverty reduction becomes harder to sustain; when safety nets are poorly targeted, fiscal spending yields weaker welfare gains.
+This assignment uses the slides and charts from our econometrics presentation on *Poverty, Income Inequality and Social Safety Net Program in Bangladesh*, together with published statistics where the slides cite them.
+The goal is to connect the numbers: rising inequality makes it harder to keep poverty down; poorly targeted safety nets spend a lot but change little for those who need help most.

-The paper is organized as follows.
-Section 2 defines key concepts.
-Sections 3 and 4 analyse poverty and inequality trends using tabular and graphical data.
-Section 5 reviews SSNPs and budget allocation.
-Section 6 discusses economic, social, and human-development impacts, including COVID-19.
-Section 7 compares Bangladesh with selected South and Southeast Asian peers.
-Section 8 outlines government policy directions and implementation challenges.
-Section 9 offers recommendations and a conclusion.
+The rest of the paper proceeds in order.
+Section 2 clarifies basic terms.
+Sections 3 and 4 take up poverty and inequality, including the bar and line graphs we presented.
+Section 5 looks at safety nets and the budget.
+Section 6 considers wider economic and social effects and the aftermath of COVID-19.
+Section 7 places Bangladesh next to several Asian neighbours.
+Section 8 reviews policy and delivery problems; Section 9 closes with recommendations and conclusions.

 ---